amir111/Instagram-Sign-Up-Page/README.md

 **November 2022 - Dec 11 2022**

 ## Goal
-I decided to practice my HTML/CSS skills by replicating Instagram's sign up page.
+I decided to practice my HTML/CSS skills by replicating Instagram's sign up page from scratch.

 **Here's what I am trying to replicate: (scroll below this image to see final results)**